jadecobra/python_tdd_exercises/source/data_structures/none.rst

 * :ref:`how to pass values from tests to functions<how to pass values>` and
 * :ref:`what is None and NOT None and learned new assert methods<what is None?>`

-:ref:`Would you like to test what is True and False in Python?<booleans>`
+:ref:`Would you like to test what is True and False in Python?<what are booleans?>`

 ----